Yoshimasa Kondo

-Yoshimasa Kondo (近藤 芳正, Kondō Yoshimasa), born on August 13, 1961, in Nagoya, Japan, is a Japanese theatre and film actor.
+Yoshimasa Kondo (近藤 芳正, Kondō Yoshimasa) (born August 13, 1961 in Nagoya, Japan) is a Japanese theatre and film actor.

 Biography

-He debuted as an extra in the series Chu-gaku-sei Nikki, and was later written into the script.
+He debuted as an extra in the series Chu-gaku-sei Nikki and was later written into the script.
 He later gained notability while working with the theatrical troupe Tokyo Sunshine Boys, though he is not a member of the group.
 Kondo continues to work with the Tokyo Sunshine Boys leader and director Mitani Koki, however, in all of his movies after the troupe disbanded.

-Now Kondo plays secondary roles in Japanese films.
+Now, Kondo plays secondary roles in Japanese films.